Fearnside History, Family Crest & Coats of Arms

 - Joshua Fearnside, who arrived in Auckland, New Zealand aboard the ship "Ida Zeigler" in 1863

-- F. J. Fearnside, American Democrat politician, Alternate Delegate to Democratic National Convention from Florida, 1912
+- F. J. Fearnside, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Florida, 1912